gael-systems/ccsds-sip-builder/README.txt

 ESA SIP Builder
 ---------------

-The Data Request Broker - DRB API(r) is an application programming interface for reading, writing and processing heterogeneous data.
+The SIP Builder is an applicatio... to be continued

+reading, writing and processing heterogeneous data.
 DRB API(r) is a software abstract layer that helps developers programming applications as independently as possible from the way data are encoded within files.
 Indeed, DRB API(r) is